Minigomango/Prostate-Cancer-Detection/README.md

 ### Solution:

-This Web app will help you to predict whether a person has chances of cardiac arrest or is prone to get it in future by analysing the values of several features using the Random Forest Classifier.
+This Web app will help you to detect the presence of Prostate Cancer in an individual features using the Random Forest Classifier.

 ### Idea:
 Building an application that can predict the occurrence of a cardiac arrest or the possible causes of it by indicating the highly relevant factors.